-7. No clarity on retrospective amendment relating to Indirect Transfer Last year, the Finance Act, 2012 has made far reaching retrospective amendment to Section 2 and Section 9 in relation to indirect transfers to undo the judgment of the Supreme Court in the case of Vodafone.
-Post enactment of the amendment in view of the adverse impact on FII and FDI, Shome Committee was asked to revisit the same.
-The Shome Committee has made recommendation to not to make retrospective amendment.
+7. No clarity on retrospective amendment relating to Indirect Transfer

+Last year, the Finance Act, 2012 had made far reaching retrospective amendments to Section 2 and Section 9 in relation to indirect transfers in order to undo the judgment of the Supreme Court in the case of Vodafone.
+In view of the severe adverse impact on FII and FDI, the Government asked the Shome Committee to revisit these amendments.
+The Shome Committee has made recommendations to not to make retrospective amendment.
 The Finance Bill, 2013 is silent on this issue.
-The Vodafone case controversy still continues to be a major issue with the foreign investors in view of the retrospective amount which led to uncertainty in the law.
-The Finance Minister in his Budget speech though has stated that he will improve communication of policies to remove any apprehension or distrust in the minds of investors but in the absence of any categorical statement about the retrospective amendment in the law, fears about undue regulatory burden and application of tax law continues with the foreign investors.
+The Vodafone case controversy still continues to be a major issue with the foreign investors in view of the retrospective amendments which led to uncertainty in the law.
+The Finance Minister in his Budget speech though has stated that he will improve communication of policies to remove any apprehension or distrust in the minds of investors but in the absence of any categorical statement about the retrospective amendment in the law, fears about undue regulatory burden and application of tax law continue with the foreign investors.